Types of fostering

 We offer a range of flexible fostering placements to suit your lifestyle, along with ongoing training and a great support package.

-These are secure and permanent placements.
-This means providing a permanent home and family to children, often older children and teenagers, who cannot live with their birth families.
+This means providing a stable family environment for children, often older children and teenagers, who cannot live with their birth families.
 Many are brothers and sisters, for whom the security and comfort of staying together in a foster home is essential.

 Respite care involves looking after children on a short term basis, who are already placed with foster carers to give ‘respite’ or a short break to their carers.
 It is an ideal type of fostering for anyone who would like to foster but is unable to commit to a long term placement due to limited free time.
 It gives the opportunity to benefit from all the same training and support as full-time foster carers, without having to commit to long term placements.

 Respite care is flexible and can vary from one-off emergency placements to a regular arrangement, where you support a child and foster family on an ongoing basis.
 You’ll have contact with the foster carer prior to looking after a child, so you can be fully informed about the individual child’s needs

 “There are many rewards of being a respite carer, the biggest one being that you’ll be joining a team of people who are committed to achieving the best possible outcome and future for the child” (Foster carer)